Megan Valentine: Awards and honors

+In 2013, in recognition of her research, Valentine was the recipient of the National Science Foundation's CAREER Award for her proposal, "An Integrated Approach to Neuron Mechanics: Deciphering the Functional, Mechanical, and Structural Interactions between Microtubules and Actin."
+In 2015, Valentine received a Fulbright Scholarship to collaborate with Professor Creton at ESPCI ParisTech to study the strength, toughness and self-healing properties of living materials in synthetic system.

 In 2019, Valentine was elected a Fellow of the American Physical Society for her "pioneering research in the development of microrheology and the applications of biomechanics at multiple length scales to diverse biological systems."
 Two years later, she was also elected a Fellow of the American Institute for Medical and Biological Engineering for "outstanding contributions to the microscale analysis of biomaterials, fundamental science of cellular mechanics, and generation of novel bioinspired materials.'
 In the same month, Valentine agreed to serve as Co-Director of the California NanoSystems Institute.